cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/Assets/DailyReports.md

 ## Day 12 - 13/09
 Today I implemented our footsteps sfx and ambient sound.
 It still need improvement, but I will wait 'till ww have more environment art, so I can implement all music, audio and sfx organically with the environment and game art

+## Day 12 - 16/09
+Today I implemented something to deal with all my player states (they were kinda off their class).
+I also implemented a productionCamera, which we can use to produce some GIFs and videos about the gameplay and fill our pitch presentation.
+I also started to model the project, to see if I can maake a better and more efficient code :) I'm not finished yet, but I can implement some great changes :)